leshow/blog/content/post/impl_proto_tokio.md

 Here, we are resolving that `connect`, then writing the subscribe data to the Stream using `io::write_all`.
 After that's done we must read from the Stream in decode_response (the `{success:true}` response).
 And only then will we wait to receive the first event, and decode.

-`decode_response` is a Future itself.
-It takes a closure that receives a message type and buffer and presumably does something with the data:
+`decode_response` is a Future itself and higher-order.
+It takes a closure that receives a message type and buffer and presumably does something with the data.

 ```rust
 fn decode_response<F>(stream: UnixStream, f: F) -> impl Future<Item = UnixStream, Error = io::Error>